 Human Connections

 Humans literally pave the way for the spread of many weedy species when we bulldoze the earth to build roads.
-Fast-growing weeds quickly colonize the disturbed, bare soil and rapidly produce multitudes of seeds.
+Fast-growing "pioneer plants," which many call weeds, quickly colonize the disturbed, bare soil and rapidly produce multitudes of seeds.
 Slow-growing plants take longer to become established.

 Ecosystem Connections

 The bristly seeds cling to the fur and feathers of animals (and clothing of humans).
 This carries the seeds away from the parent plant and establishes populations in new areas.
-This may be how this plant came to Missouri in the early 1900s.
+This may be how this plant came to Missouri in the early 1900s; think, for example, of how cattle, which might have been "wearing" the seeds on their legs, were transported across the continent on railcars during that period.